Think no small business owner in his or her right mind would ever make it difficult for people to purchase their products and services?

 It can be something very simple.
 For example, when I entered the store, one of the salespersons could have looked at me, smiled, and said “Hi, how are you today?”
 That simple greeting, her acknowledgment, would have greatly improved my experience.
 And as I was browsing, if someone had come up and said, “Is there anything in particular I can help you with?” that would have added points as well.

 Notice this doesn’t require them to be at my every beck and call.
 These are small actions that would have acknowledged my presence and would have eased the way towards a purchase.
 I’m suggesting small, low-cost or no-cost activities that have a potentially large payout.

-In the cyberworld, you can't literally smile at someone and offer to help.
-But there are still lots of small things you can do to improve your customer's experience and impove their liklihood of buying somthing, of coming back to buy more, and to send their friends and colleagues to your site.
+In the cyber world, you can’t literally smile at someone and offer to help.
+But there are still lots of small things you can do to improve your customer’s experience and improve their likelihood of buying something, of coming back to buy more, and to send their friends and colleagues to your site.

-A Simple But Poweful Question That Will Expose the Problem
+A Simple But Powerful Question That Will Expose the Problem

 If you’re wondering whether you’re unintentionally setting up barriers to buying, here’s a simple way to find out.